Vraj-Data-Scientist/credit-card-launch-EDA-ABtesting/README.md

 ## Project Overview

-This project aims to support a data-driven launch strategy for a new credit card by:
+The goal of this project is to provide a data-driven strategy for the new credit card launch by:
-1. Performing **Exploratory Data Analysis (EDA)** on bank customer data to identify promising customer groups for the new product.
+1. Conducting **Exploratory Data Analysis (EDA)** to understand customer characteristics and segment them effectively.
-2. Conducting **A/B testing** to determine if the new card yields higher engagement and better performance compared to the current credit card offering.
+2. Using **A/B testing** to measure the new card’s impact on selected metrics in comparison to the existing card.

 ## Dataset

-The data used in this project comes from internal banking sources, containing customer demographics, behavioral indicators, and engagement metrics with existing credit card products.
+The dataset consists of customer demographics, credit behaviors, and engagement metrics with the current credit card. **(If the dataset is publicly available, add the link here)**.

 ## Project Structure

-This repository contains the following main files and folders:

-- **`data/`** - Contains all dataset files.
+- **`Bank_Credit_Card_Launch_EDA.ipynb`** - Notebook with EDA to explore customer segments.
-- **`notebooks/`** - Jupyter notebooks for EDA and A/B testing analyses.
+- **`bank_credit_card_ABtesting.ipynb`** - Notebook for A/B testing to compare new and old card performance.
-- **`src/`** - Python scripts for data processing, analysis, and visualization.
-- **`results/`** - Summary files of results and findings.
+- **`analysis.png`** - Visual summary of key analysis results.
 - **`README.md`** - Project overview and guide.

 ## Exploratory Data Analysis (EDA)

-The EDA process includes:
+In the EDA, we:

-- **Data Cleaning and Preparation:** Removing duplicates, handling missing values, and feature engineering.
+- **Cleaned and processed** the data by removing duplicates, handling missing values, and engineering relevant features.
-- **Descriptive Statistics:** Understanding data distribution, central tendency, and dispersion metrics for key variables.
-- **Visual Analysis:** Graphs and plots to explore customer demographics and behaviors, with a focus on identifying patterns and trends.
+- Conducted **descriptive statistics** to summarize key data characteristics.
-- **Segmentation Analysis:** Identifying potential customer segments based on demographic and behavioral characteristics, helping to target the right group for the new credit card.
+- Created **visualizations** to identify potential customer segments based on spending habits, demographics, and engagement with the existing credit card.

 ## A/B Testing

 ### Objective

-To evaluate if the new credit card leads to improved outcomes compared to the old credit card, we perform A/B testing by dividing customers into control (old card) and test (new card) groups.
+To determine if the new credit card performs better than the old one, we conducted A/B testing, comparing metrics between a control group (old card users) and a test group (new card users).

 ### Hypothesis

-- **Null Hypothesis (H₀):** There is no significant difference in performance metrics (e.g., engagement rate) between the new and old credit cards.
+- **Null Hypothesis (H₀):** No significant difference in performance metrics (e.g., spending, engagement) between the old and new cards.
-- **Alternative Hypothesis (H₁):** The new credit card performs significantly better than the old credit card.
+- **Alternative Hypothesis (H₁):** The new card shows significant improvement over the old card.

-### Metrics Analyzed
+### Metrics

-The primary and secondary metrics assessed include **customer engagement, average spending, retention rates**, and **activation rates**.
+Metrics analyzed include:
+- **Customer Engagement Rate**
+- **Average Monthly Spend**
+- **Retention Rate**
+- **Activation Rate**

-### Testing Method
+### Methodology

-We used statistical tests (e.g., t-tests, chi-squared tests) to analyze differences between the control and test groups.
-The level of significance is set at **0.05**.
+A/B testing was used to directly compare the outcomes between control and test groups, focusing on the significance of differences in selected metrics.

 ## Results

-The analysis indicates that **[summary of findings – for example: "the new credit card significantly increases customer engagement in the targeted demographic group, outperforming the existing card."]**

-> Detailed results and visualizations can be found in the `results/` folder and in the A/B testing notebook.
+Results indicate that the **new credit card improves [specific metric, e.g., customer engagement]** within the targeted demographic group, suggesting a favorable response.
+Detailed results and visualizations can be found in `analysis.png` and the A/B testing notebook.

 ## How to Use